A robust phase of continuous transversal gates in quantum stabilizer codes

-A natural extension of this work is to assess performance against phenomenological and circuit-level noise models using the full syndrome extraction circuits, for which we expect the results to hold qualitatively by leveraging existing fault-tolerant protocols of the surface code.
+A natural extension of this work is to assess performance under phenomenological and circuit-level noise models with full syndrome extraction circuits, for which we expect the results to hold qualitatively by leveraging existing fault-tolerant protocols of the surface code.
 It is expected that the protocol should apply for odd-distance codes satisfying the logical unitary criterion in \cite{chengEmergentUnitaryDesigns2024}, which may include more efficient quantum low-density parity check (LDPC) codes ~\cite{tillichQuantumLDPCCodes2014,panteleevQuantumLDPCCodes2022,leverrierQuantumTannerCodes2022,hastingsFiberBundleCodes2021}.
-Further gains may be obtained by non-uniform physical qubit rotations and better decoders.
+Further gains may be seen by non-uniform physical qubit rotations, two-qubit rotations~\cite{ismailTransversalSTARArchitecture2025}, and better decoders.
 Experimental demonstration of our protocol will be a future challenge.

 \emph{Syndrome Sampling}--- \textcite{bravyiCorrectingCoherentErrors2018} provide an efficient algorithm to sample the syndrome distribution after single-qubit coherent rotations in an odd-distance square rotated surface code.
 Each surface code physical qubit is treated as the logical qubit of a \emph{C4 code} encoded over 4 Majorana fermion modes stabilized by a single generator $S=-c_1 c_2 c_3 c_4$.
 The single-qubit Pauli operators $X=i c_1 c_2$ and $Z=i c_1 c_3$ become two-mode operators, while surface code stabilizer generators become products of commuting two-mode terms called \emph{links}.
 Initialization, coherent rotations and measurments of these links are fermionic linear optics on Gaussian states ~\cite{valiantQuantumComputersThat2001,knillFermionicLinearOptics2001,terhalClassicalSimulationNoninteractingfermion2002}, which are efficiently described by manipulations of a covariance matrix with only $O(n^2)$ elements $M_{ij}=\Tr[i c_i c_j \rho]$ instead of the $O(2^{2n})$ elements of the density matrix $\rho$.